qdercon/pstpipeline/README.md

 **Full methods and results from this study can be found in the preprint:**

-> Q. Dercon$^†$, S. Z. Mehrhof$^†$, T. R. Sandhu, C. Hitchcock, R. P. Lawson, D. A. Pizzagalli, T. Dalgleish, C. L. Nord.
+> Q. Dercon<sup>†</sup>, S. Z. Mehrhof<sup>†</sup>, T. R. Sandhu, C. Hitchcock, R. P. Lawson, D. A. Pizzagalli, T. Dalgleish, C. L. Nord.
 A Core Component of Psychological Therapy Causes Adaptive Changes in Computational Learning Mechanisms. *PsyArXiv* (2022). https://psyarxiv.com/jmnek.

 This package, which accompanies the preprint, is not meant to be a brand new toolkit - better, more flexible packages are available for analysing computational psychiatry experiments.
 Indeed, some of the R and most of the Stan code is inspired by and/or modified from other R packages, in particular [```hBayesDM```](https://github.com/CCS-Lab/hBayesDM) [[1](#References)] and [```rstanarm```](https://mc-stan.org/rstanarm/).